 “There have been so many claims over the past few years that US states have or will criminalize ectopic pregnancy treatment or post-miscarriage treatment.”
 Gump says, “Though the claims have no bearing on the truth (as neither treatment is an induced abortion), some legislation or medical billing codes have been written with confusing or dubious language.”

-In 22 states/territories there are direct mentions in pro-life laws that exempt ectopic pregnancies from the laws and 34 do not make specific references to ectopic pregnancies.
+In 21 states/territories there are direct mentions in pro-life laws that exempt ectopic pregnancies from the laws, 1 with an indirect reference, and 34 that do not make specific references to ectopic pregnancies.*